geocomPP/sdvwR/chapter.md

     ## [1] 44

-The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data (see section x).
+The syntax of the double square brackets will seem strange, providing a taster of how R 'sees' spatial data.
 Do not worry about this for now.
-Of interest here is that the number of vertices has shrunk, from 6,084 to only 44, without loosing much information about the shape of the line.
-To test this,try plotting the original and simplified tracks on your computer: when visualized using the `plot` function, object `shf2lds.simple` retains the overall shape of the line and is virtually indistinguishable from the original object.
+Of interest here is that the number of vertices has shrunk, from over 6,000 to only 44, without losing much information about the shape of the line.
+To test this, try plotting the original and simplified tracks on your
+computer: when visualized using the `plot` function, object `shf2lds.simple` retains the overall shape of the line and is virtually indistinguishable from the original object.

-This example is rather contrived because even the larger object `shf2lds` is only 0.107 Mb, negligible compared with the gigabytes of RAM available to modern computers.
-However, it underlines a wider point: for visualizing *small scale* maps, spatial data *geometries* can often be simplified to reduce processing time and use of computer memory.
+This example is rather contrived because even the larger object `shf2lds` is only a tenth of a megabyte, negligible compared with the gigabytes of memory available to modern computers.
+However, it underlines a wider point: for visualizing *small scale* maps, spatial data *geometries* can often be simplified to reduce processing time and use of memory.

 ### Saving and exporting spatial objects

-A typical R workflow involves loading the data, processing and finally exporting the data in a new form. `writeOGR`, the logical counterpart of `readOGR` is ideal for this task.
-Imagine that we want to view the simplified `gpx` data in software that can only read Shapefiles.
-This is performed using the following command:
+A typical R workflow involves loading the data, processing/analysing the data and finally exporting the data in a new form. `writeOGR`, the logical counterpart of `readOGR` is ideal for this task.
+This is performed using the following command (in this case we are exporting to an ESRI Shapefile):

 ~~~~ {.r}
 shf2lds.simple <- SpatialLinesDataFrame(shf2lds.simple, data.frame(row.names = "0",